10 Best Things to do in Tokyo, Japan

 After the match, we had the chance to snap some photos alongside the wrestlers, who were so friendly.
 We also got a cute souvenir set and photos from the experience emailed to us, which was a nice touch.

-This is a true once-in-a-lifetime experience, and it’s so worth the $108 USD.
-However, it is super in demand so you MUST book at least a few weeks in advance.
+This is a true once-in-a-lifetime experience!
+However, it is super in demand, so you MUST book at least a few weeks in advance.

 7. Kimono Tea Ceremony